 A blank canvas they can call ‘home’

-The percentage of long-term tenants is on the rise, so it’s more common than ever for renters to want to feel emotionally connected to their homes.
+It’s more common than ever for renters to want to feel emotionally connected to their homes.
 Garish walls and tired carpets won’t make the cut in many instances, so help prospective tenants see your property as ‘home’ by freshening it up with neutral colours and a lick of paint.
 This will also help to increase your chances of scoring higher monthly rent.

 Ample storage space

 This is a particularly important point if you’re hoping to rent to students or a family, or if you’re considering letting your property furnished.
 Newer-build homes tend to feature built-in storage, but older properties can be less generous when it comes to storage space.
 Why not consider providing access to the loft space and garden shed?
-Or supply your student home with freestanding wardrobes and drawers?
+Or supply your home with freestanding wardrobes and drawers?
 If prospective tenants are able to see a home for all their belongings, your property stands a higher chance of beating the competition.

 For more advice on the best investment opportunities and how to get the most returns from them, contact your local branch.